 The Chester Cup, run over 2m2f, is the feature contest of a cracking festival (10th, 11th, 12th May) and it’s a race with plenty of trends history for us to use.
 It’s always a great spectacle with 20+ horses rattling around the tight Chester turns, while it’s a race the bookies have enjoyed in recent time with just four winning favourites since 1975.

 Weight – Being a handicap then weight carried is another thing to note.
-In recent years we’ve seen 11 of the last 16 winners (69%) win the race with 9-2 or less – so this have proven to be a decent cut-off mark.
+In recent years we’ve seen 11 of the last 17 winners (65%) win the race with 9-2 or less – so this have proven to be a decent cut-off mark.
 While since 1981 only 7 winners have won with more than 9-2 – but it is worth noting the 2017 winner – Montaly – carried 9-6 and the 2018 winner – Magic Circle – carried 9-3 so this weight trend might be turning.

 Top Owner – Look for anything owner Dr Marwan Koukash runs – he loves to win races at this meeting and in- particular this race.
-He’s sure to be mobbed-handed in the contest, but don’t be afraid to split stakes across all of his runners, especially those that fit some of the better key trends listed – he’s won the race 3 times in the last 10 years, including in 2018 with Magic Circle.
+He’s sure to be mobbed-handed in the contest, but don’t be afraid to split stakes across all of his runners, especially those that fit some of the better key trends listed – he’s won the race 4 times in the last 10 years, including in 2018 with Magic Circle.

 Top Trainers – The stables more famed for their National Hunt runners have done well too recently, with Donald McCain training two of the last 7 winners, while the current champion National Hunt trainer – Nicky Henderson – sent out the 2016 winner – No Heretic.
 While in terms of the flat yards to note anything the Hills team send to post should be respected, while the Andrew Balding camp took the prize 12 months ago with Montaly.
 Richard Fahey landed the prize in 2007 and 2013, while although Charlie Hills is yet to win the race his father – Barry – had a fine record in the contest – winning it 4 times.